Enjoy 24 Attractions in London through My Lens

 A fortress, a palace, and a prison are what the Tower has been over the years, but that is only the beginning of the tales that have come out of this attraction.

-A guided tour is a must, and you’ll have a Yeoman Warder tell you history and stories from the past.
-The tours are regular, but the crowds are big so try to keep as close to the front to hear what they’re saying.
+A guided tour is a must; you’ll have a Yeoman Warder tell you history and stories from the past.
+The tours are regular, but the crowds are big, so try to keep as close to the front to hear what they’re saying.

-Take a walk or a cruise along the Thames River.
-Hopefully, you’ll get to see the bridge raised at Tower Bridge, too, as I did on the cruise.
+Take a walk or a cruise along the River Thames.
+Hopefully, you’ll see the bridge raised at Tower Bridge, too, as I did on the cruise.

 Tower Bridge Up